What is a 3PL, and Why Do Companies Use One?

-Have you ever been wandering through a grocery store, stopped to stare at a store shelf and wondered how those particular food products ended up there?
-The answer: 3PL, also known as third-party logistics.
-It takes a lot of maneuvering and strategy for suppliers to transport every type of product to all corners of the world, so they depend on logistics, specifically third-party logistics.
-Let’s break down the specifics of what all is involved in third-party logistics.
+Have you ever stared at groceries on a store shelf and wondered how they ended up there?
+The answer: 3PL.
+It takes a lot for suppliers to transport every product to all corners of the world, so they depend on logistics, specifically third-party logistics.

-3PL firms, or third-party logistics providers, take over distribution and logistics work from one company and then create better, faster distribution channels for goods.
+3PL firms, or third-party logistics providers, take over distribution and logistics work from one company and then create better, faster distribution channels.

-If a can of tuna is on the grocery store’s shelf, it likely came from a manufacturer that used a provider firm to distribute across regions and different grocery stores.
+If a can of tuna is on the grocery store’s shelf, it likely came from a manufacturer that used a 3PL firm to distribute across regions and different grocery stores.

 These 3PL firms handle shipping, inventory, packing, and returns in the eCommerce market.
 This process is even visible in online order tracking features where you might see a distributor pick up your item.

-This distributor is often a logistics firm responsible for promptly getting your product to your doorstep.
-The firm has to do this because not all suppliers have a presence in your local market.
+This distributor is often a 3PL firm responsible for promptly getting your product to your doorstep.
+A 3PL firm has to do this because not all suppliers have a presence in your local market.

 Experts say that most companies outsource their logistic functions because the 3PL firms create more efficient distribution networks.
 This shift is because 3PL firms have the expertise and logistic network access needed to handle the scales of supply chains and logistics required.

-3PL firms can negotiate better rates with carriers and suppliers, encouraging small, mid-sized, and even large-scale firms to utilize third-party logistics firm distribution and logistics services to get volume discounts.
+3PL firms can negotiate better rates with carriers and suppliers, encouraging small, mid-sized, and even large-scale firms to utilize 3PL firm distribution and logistics services to get volume discounts.

 The firms have market density, and research shows that 3PL firms can help the firm overcome market uncertainties.